 If I switch estate agents will I have to pay commission to my old one?

-I have cancelled my contract with my current estate agents.
-I understood the 14-day notice period from cancelling the contract was to enable the agents to follow-up any leads from existing marketing.
-After the 14 days, if one of their original introductions decides to buy, do I need to pay them commission?
+I have cancelled my contract with my current estate agents. if one of their original introductions decides to buy, do I need to pay them commission?
 We look at what continuing liability means and how to avoid double commission when you are switching estate agents.

 First and foremost check the small print of the contract with your Estate Agent – the devil is in the detail!
 Establish whether, after the notice period has expired, you will have any continuing liability to the agent.
 In particular, you should check to see if there is a definition of “an introduction”.
 Unfortunately there is no agreed definition.
 It may be defined as someone who has viewed the property or even someone who has seen the details in a brochure.